5thkind/shotgun/README.md

 ##### Edit Config

-In order to have the server run and connect to the all the external 3rd party API's you must edit the `./user_config.js` file.
+In order to have the server run and connect to the all the external 3rd party APIs you must edit the `./user_config.js` file.
 Inside that file is a single exported object that once filled out will give the application all the credentials it needs to interact with Shotgun and 5th Kind.

 ```sh
 const config = {